Swaying Fractal Tree - xelsed.ai

 }

-Sets leaf color to forest green with slight transparency
+Sets the leaf color to forest green with slight transparency (alpha 220 out of 255), so overlapping leaves blend softly.

-Draws the first (main) leaf ellipse at the current position (0, 0)
+Draws the first leaf ellipse centered at the branch tip (which is the current origin, since translate() already moved here).

 drawSkyGradient()